 The Community Fund is currently closed for applications.
-Another round will be open in Summer 2022.

 In alignment with Southampton City Council’s key priorities, this fund offers three new grant funding opportunities that will support community groups and organisations in the delivery of youth and diversionary activities, and environmental changes related to the incidence of anti-social behaviour, promoting safety and security in our neighbourhoods and communities.

 The Community Fund is split into three component schemes:

 Strengthening Communities Fund - £40,000 over two years will be awarded to support bids for local campaigns or projects that can help tackle crime and anti-social behaviour, and to help engage neighbours/residents in communities by joining or starting local groups or associations etc. to strengthen their role in the city.
 A maximum amount of £2,000 can be awarded per applicant.

 Protecting Communities Fund - £100,000 across two years will be made available to support capital works which combat crime and anti-social behaviour.
 E.g. the removal or installation of physical assets to prevent crime.
 Applications for this fund must be supported by ward councillors.